aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## Numba

 [Numba](https://numba.pydata.org/) makes Python code fast!
-Here we use the the Numba `@jit` decorator with `nogil=True` for the Numba dedicated row-wise function.
+Here we use the Numba `@jit` decorator with `nogil=True` for the Numba dedicated row-wise function.
 In the `apply_func_numba` function, we basically implement the loop over the dataframe rows.

 ```python
 @jit(